 In a world where wireless networks are critical infrastructure and wired desktops gather dust, many organizations need to refresh their legacy campus edge to better reflect the emerging status quo.

 That said, wired and wireless networks still do not compete; each has its preferred use cases.
-A carefully considered deployment will mean that you can leverage the benefits of both.
-Even with the event of technologies such as 802.11ac, wired still has superior per-client bandwidth.
-Conversely, the world hasn't seen much of an uptake on Ethernet adaptors for iPhones, so wireless utilization is clearly going nowhere but up.
+A carefully considered deployment will mean that you can leverage the benefits both.
+Even with the advent technologies such as 802.11ac, wired still has superior per-client bandwidth.
+Conversely, the world hasn't seen much an uptake on Ethernet adaptors for iPhones, so wireless utilization is clearly going nowhere but up.
 What's it all mean?
 Most organizations will need both for the foreseeable future.

 Survey the network to make sure you have accurate picture

 Once you have a grip on actual utilization, it is worth investing some time and effort to perform a wireless survey to accurately map the optimum placement APs.
 You can either hire a specialist contractor to conduct the search or use tools such as Fluke Networks' AirMagnet Survey or MetaGeek LLC's Chanalyzer and inSSIDer.
 Either way, a little planning will go a long way to create an accurate materials.

 When it comes to the congested 2.4 GHz band, the general rule thumb is "fewer, more powerful" APs are better.
 It may be tempting to sprinkle cheap APs like fairy dust around the place, but the reality is that clients will have a tough job selecting the "best" AP and are thus more likely to have difficulty roaming.
 More APs also result in more beacon broadcasts, even for the same service set identifier (SSID).
 This eats into precious bandwidth, something that you are likely to run into even with a few hundred devices to support.